bparanj/crystal/computer/electronics/basics/mats.md

 When choosing a mat for electronics work, it's crucial to select the appropriate type based on your needs—either for soldering protection or ESD protection or a combination mat that offers both features if necessary.

 If you are experimenting with electronics using a breadboard, you should use an **ESD (Electrostatic Discharge) mat**.
-Here's why:

 ### Why Use an ESD Mat for Electronics Experimentation